PURPOSE OF THE COMPETITION

 - Each participant will receive a numbered card and may be given a name plate which is to be placed visibly.
 Each participant will then be seated at their respectively numbered table/seat.

-- The participants will only be allowed to use a wooden tamper, fifteen (15) mm in diameter and ten (10) cm long, which will be supplied by the organizers.
+- The participants will only be allowed to use a wooden tamper as supplied by the organizers , with diameter allowed to vary as of fourteen (14) up and until fifteen (15) mm and ten (10) cm long.

 - When the competition-leader gives the signal, the steward will supply each participant with one (1) pipe each; after examining it, the pipe shall be placed in front of each participant.
 Any defective pipe may be replaced.

 - When the competition-leader gives the signal, each steward will place one (1) tamper as described in art.
 13 and one (1) packet of tobacco in front of each participant.
 The participants are not allowed to touch the tobacco until the starting signal is given.